therealnin3/2048/README.md

 - Adding an online leaderboard system to track and display high scores.

 In the future, I plan to further improve these aspects and explore more advanced Unity features to enhance the gameplay and overall experience.

-I have also added a leaderboard system to track and display high scores.